-Accounting policies are consistent with those applied in the Disclosure Statement for the year ended 31 December 2020.
+Accounting policies are consistent with those applied in the Disclosure Statement for the year ended 31 December 2021.

-The Bank has applied, where relevant, all new or revised accounting standards and interpretations effective for the year ended 31 December 2021.
+The Bank has applied, where relevant, all new or revised accounting standards and interpretations effective for the year ended 31 December 2022, that these did not have a material impact on the financial statements.